 This also undermines the idea of interest rates being determined through the interaction of the supply and demand for loans.
 In particular, it undermines the argument that investment will have an automatic tendency to adjust to a level consistent with full-employment output (and full-employment saving) through interest-rate movements.

-It is more likely that the interest rates charged on loans can be a consequence of, rather than a cause, of the demand for loans.
+It is more likely that the interest rates charged on loans can be a consequence, rather than a cause, of the demand for loans.
 But it is not an automatic consequence.
 It is enabled by central bank policy.
 When the economy is strong, demand for loans from credit-worthy borrowers is likely to be high.
 The prospect arises for banks to charge higher interest rates without dissuading businesses (and also households) from borrowing.

 But assuming bank lending is subject to competition, the rise in interest rates will require a supportive central bank policy.
 Since loans create deposits, there is no dwindling supply of “loanable funds” and excess demand for “loanable funds” to drive up interest rates.